 The Company raises some of its funds through the issuance of flow-through shares.
 Based on Canadian tax law, the Company is required to spend this amount on eligible exploration expenditures by December 31 of the year after the shares are issued.
 The premium received for each flow-through share, which is the price received for the flow-through share in excess of the market price of an ordinary share, is recorded as a flow-through share premium liability.
 The liability is subsequently reduced when the required exploration expenditures are made, and accordingly, a recovery of flow-through premium is then recorded as a deferred tax benefit.
-As of December 31, 2020, the Company has fulfilled its spending obligations related to its flow through shares issued prior to 2020 and has a spending obligation of \$4,000,000 related to flow-through funds raised in the fourth quarter of 2020, which must be spent prior to December 31, 2022.
+As of March 31, 2021, the Company has a spending obligation of approximately \$3,600,000 related to 2020 FT Shares, which must be spent prior to December 31, 2022.
+There was no flow-through premium on the 2020 FT Shares issued in 2020 as they were issued at a price that below market value on the date of issue.

 The Company records a deferred tax recovery or expense which is comprised of a recovery on losses recognized in the period and the release of flow-through share premium liability which is offset by the renunciation of flow-through share expenditures to shareholders.
-In the three months and year ended December 31, 2020, this resulted in a recovery of \$331,390 and \$57,881, respectively compared to a recovery of \$96,088 in the three months ended December 31, 2019 and an expense of \$65,045 in the year ended December 31, 2019, respectively.
-In the three months and year ended December 31, 2020 the Company renounced flow-through share expenditures of \$nil and \$3,416,939, respectively, compared to \$347,957 and \$4,123,501 in the three months and year ended December 31, 2019, respectively.
-The high income tax recovery in the three months ended December 31, 2020 is due to higher administrative costs, interest expense and foreign exchange loss in the fourth quarter of 2020.
+In the three months ended March 31, 2021, this resulted in a recovery of \$319,065, compared to an expense of \$299,219 in the three months ended March 31, 2020.
+The difference is due to higher administrative costs, interest expense and lower renunciation of flow through-share expenses in the three months ended March 31, 2021.
+In the three months ended March 31, 2021 the Company renounced flow-through share expenditures of \$383,634, which was lower than \$2,126,288 renounced in the three months ended March 31, 2020 due to the deferral of the 2021 winter program due to COVID-19 concerns.
+The administrative costs were higher in the three months ended March 31, 2021 due primarily to a one-time settlement payment made to the former CEO and interest expense related to the Debentures, put in place in August of 2020.

-A reconciliation of income taxes at statutory rates with the reported income taxes for the year ended December 31, 2020 and 2019 is as follows:
+A reconciliation of income taxes at statutory rates with the reported income taxes for the three months ended March 31, 2021 and 2020 is as follows: